Sprint Backlog: A Definitive Guide

-But, before we go any further, let’s start by understanding why we need to execute the work of the sprint backlog in the first place?
+But, before we go any further, let’s start by understanding why you need to execute the work of the sprint backlog in the first place?

-Sprint backlog needs to be executed because we need to be able to show the product owner what we have done at the end of a sprint.
+You must execute the sprint backlog to show the product owner the completed work at the end of a sprint.

-For example, in an agile development project where you are working on software and your team has been assigned three stories for this iteration (sprint), they will list all these tasks in their backlog.
-Once work is completed, it needs to be listed in the sprint backlog to prove that it was accomplished and deliverable.
+For example, consider that in an agile development project where you are working on software.
+Your team has three stories for this iteration (sprint).
+In that case, they will list all these tasks in their backlog.

-If we have a ready-to-ship product at the end of each iteration, then our team’s sprint backlog should be empty.
+Our team’s sprint backlog should be empty if we have a ready-to-ship product at the end of each iteration.

-Such an organized system helps to keep everyone on the same page while also being able to calculate productivity and points of improvement.
+Such an organized system helps to keep everyone on the same page.
+Moreover, it also calculates productivity and points of improvement.

-The most crucial part about executing the sprint backlog is the sprint planning meeting.
-The team meets to discuss the project goals and how they are going to divide up work for the next two weeks; this is done in a short, collaborative session where everyone has an equal voice.
+The team meets to discuss the project goals and how they will divide up work for the next two weeks.
+You can do this in a short, collaborative session where everyone has an equal voice.

-- Product Owner: The person who is responsible for setting the priorities and defining what work will be done in a sprint.
-This role also communicates with stakeholders outside the team to get their input on product features, etc.
+- Product Owner: The person responsible for setting the priorities on what work the team will complete in a sprint.
+This role also communicates with stakeholders outside the team to get their input on product features.

 - Scrum Master: Oversees that all activities follow the scrum framework, such as doing daily scrums at the start of the day.

-- Development Team: Consists of developers who are responsible for doing coding, testing, and writing stories.
+- Development Team: Consists of developers responsible for the coding, testing, and writing stories.

 When Is New Work Added to the Sprint Backlog?